 The story, he concludes, "highlights the power of transparency and the reason why a free press remains the essential linchpin for securing democracy."

-"Glenn Greenwald provided an extraordinary contribution to democracy.
+"Glenn Greenwald has provided an extraordinary contribution to democracy.
 Together with the team at The Intercept, he exposed the secret mechanism of an operation that, under the pretext of fighting corruption, corrupted part of the judiciary, dismantled the national construction industry and the oil and gas chain, and paved the way for the arrival of the extreme right to power.
 With his journalistic exposés about Lava Jato, the misdeeds of Sergio Moro, Deltan Dallagnol, and their accomplices finally came to light.” —Luiz Inácio Lula da Silva

 “Glenn Greenwald has helped secure Brazilian democracy by revealing the truth about our country's recent history, which makes this book indispensable.” —Dilma Rousseff